#docs #api #Headlinedocs #Docs #Signals

 Signals are an indication that an event happened in your app, which is used by a user.
 Signals consist of these parts:

-• Signal Type – A string that indicates which kind of event happened.
+• Signal Name – A string that indicates which kind of event happened.

 In this case we’ll use applicationDidFinishLaunching, but it can be databaseUpdated or settingsScreenOpened or pizzaModeActivated (I totally love that last one!)

-• User Identifer – A string that identifies your user.
+• User Identifier – A string that identifies your user.

 • A Metadata Payload – Metadata is a dictionary [String: String] of additional data about your app that might be interesting to analyze.